jrc9designstudio/statamic-video-embed/readme.md

   - `portrait_cinema` 9:21

 ### Version Log
+- 2.0.5 Self healing for corrupt or missing data.
 - 2.0.4 Better error messages for failed lookups & clearing old data.
 - 2.0.3 Fix an issue where playlist and other params on YouTube urls caused invalid url calculations.
 - 2.0.2 Fix for video preview when using sneak peek